-Even if you have left the United States and filed a Form 1040-C on depar-CAUTION ture, you still must file an annual U.S.

-income tax return.
-If you are married and both you and your spouse are required to file, you must each file a separate form.
+Even if you have left the United States and filed a Form 1040-C, U.S. Departing Alien Income Tax Return, on departure, you still must file an annual U.S. income tax return.
+If you are married and both you and your spouse are required to file, you must each file a separate return.